 The Mitchell family have a long history with Carey Baptist College.
-Des Mitchell was Carey’s first Principal and his wife Nicolé is a teacher at Carey Harrisdale.
+Des Mitchell was one of our first Principals and his wife Nicolé is a teacher at Carey Harrisdale.
 Together they have three children – Jacob, Harry and Annie – who are all graduates from Carey and are all musicians!

 Annie’s Carey journey began in 2002 in one of the first Kindergarten groups at Carey Harrisdale.
 Since graduating from Carey in 2015, Annie has been studying Contemporary Voice at the Western Australian Academy of Performing Arts (WAAPA) in Mount Lawley.
 Now in her penultimate year at WAAPA, she has been singing and touring with various groups and bands including the Western Australian Youth Jazz Orchestra (WAYJO).
 She even travelled to Japan last year where she studied at SHOWA University and performed and recorded with the students at their jazz festivals.

 A huge career highlight came earlier this year when she performed with the Mace Francis Orchestra (MFO) at the Quarry Amphitheatre.

 “I have admired MFO’s music for a long time so it was a great privilege to perform with them,” Annie said.

 Annie also received high praise from the Weekend Arts newspaper about her performance at the Corner Pocket Jazz Festival.

 “Opening a trifle understated, Mitchell soon asserted her art, a darkly delicious ballad voice rising effortlessly to a belt when needed.”